threadi/wp-personio-integration-light/readme.txt

 == Changelog ==

 = @@VersionNumber@@ =
-- Added detection of the plugin Pods
+- Added compatibility-detection for GeneratePress Premium
+- Changed priority to load admin footer text to prevent errors from third party plugins which do not use this hook the correct way
-- Text optimization in the import log
+- Extended the error reporting for any PHP-errors during the import of positions
-- Optimization of the last PHPStan warnings
-- Optimization of schedule handling
 - Updated dependencies
-- Fixed group of positions which were not correct sorted
-- Fixed wrong email headers
+- Fixed missing listing styles for non-FSE-themes

-### Removed

-- Removed legacy style usage to fulfill WordPress Plugin Checker tests

 [older changes](https://github.com/threadi/wp-personio-integration-light/blob/master/changelog.md)